binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Upgrade PowerShell to the latest version.

 As above, **NIDS can help** here, Often these attacks do not leave any files on the disk.
-Next Gen AV products are slowly coming to the market, such as those that use machine learning.
+Next Generation AV products are slowly coming to the market, such as those that use machine learning.
 Most of the products I have seen so far are very expensive though, this should change in time.

 **Deep Script Block Logging** can be enabled from PowerShell v5 onwards.
 This option tells PowerShell to record the content of all script blocks that it processes, we rely heavily on script blocks with PowerShell attacks.
 Script Block Logging includes recording of dynamic code generation and provides insight into all the script-based activity on the system, including scripts that are encoded to evade anti-virus, and understanding of observation from human eyes.
 Applies to any application that hosts PowerShell engine, CLI, ISE.